 Otherwise, start by cleaning the tiles.
 Use a biodegradable degreaser to clean the entire vinyl surface, and then use a general heavy-duty vinyl cleaner to remove other surface contaminants.

 After that, use a wax remover to take the finish off.
 These are essential steps because sanding can grind these contaminants into the tiles, creating a poor bonding surface.

 When you do your final cleaning, be sure to use a scrub brush across your entire floor to ensure it’s as clean as possible.

-Vinyl tiles do come with a strong adhesive, but they can come loose for several reasons.
+Vinyl tiles do come with a strong adhesive, but they can come loose or sit unevenly on the floor for several reasons.
 Maybe the subfloor wasn’t clean in spots, or perhaps the floor has seen a lot of abuse, and some tiles have come loose.